Glitter (soundtrack): Critical reception

-The website Metacritic, which averages professional reviews into a numerical score, assigned the album a score of 59 out of 100, indicating "mixed or average reviews".
-AllMusic critic Stephen Thomas Erlewine gave the album two and a half out of five stars, calling it an "utter meltdown -- the pop equivalent of Chernobyl" and wrote "It's an embarrassment, one that might have been easier to gawk at if its creator wasn't so close to emotional destruction at the time of release."
-Michael Paoletta from Billboard was less critical, citing it as a "minor misstep in a stellar career that has earned the singer a few free passes.
-Editor Sarah Rodman from The Boston Herald gave Glitter a mixed review, praising Carey's song-writing and voice, although panning the excess of secondary musical guests.
-While criticizing the album's roster of appearances, Rodman wrote "the artists contribute mostly distracting, self-promoting jibber jabber all over what could have been Carey's best, most emotionally mature record to date."
-Daily News editor Chuck Campley rated the album two and a half out of five stars, writing "Maybe this was the best Mariah Carey could muster under the circumstances, but Glitter needed more work."
-David Browne from Entertainment Weekly gave Glitter a mixed review, criticizing the abundance of rappers and describing Carey's vocals as "barely there" on several tracks.
-Concluding his review on a poor note, Browne wrote "Glitter is a mess, but its shameless genre hopping (and Carey's crash) makes it an unintentional concept album about the toll of relentless careerism."
+The review aggregator website Metacritic assigned the album a normalized score of 59 out of 100, indicating "mixed or average reviews".
+AllMusic critic Stephen Thomas Erlewine gave the album two-and-a-half out of five stars, calling it an "utter meltdown -- the pop equivalent of Chernobyl" and writing, "It's an embarrassment, one that might have been easier to gawk at if its creator wasn't so close to emotional destruction at the time of release."
+Michael Paoletta of Billboard was less critical, describing it as a "minor misstep in a stellar career that has earned the singer a few free passes."
+Sarah Rodman of the Boston Herald gave Glitter a mixed review, praising Carey's songwriting and vocals while criticizing the excess of secondary guest appearances.
+Rodman wrote that "the artists contribute mostly distracting, self-promoting jibber jabber all over what could have been Carey's best, most emotionally mature record to date."
+Daily News critic Chuck Campley rated the album two-and-a-half out of five stars, writing, "Maybe this was the best Mariah Carey could muster under the circumstances, but Glitter needed more work."
+David Browne of Entertainment Weekly gave Glitter a mixed review, criticizing the heavy presence of featured rappers and characterizing Carey's vocals as "barely there" on multiple tracks.
+Browne concluded: "Glitter is a mess, but its shameless genre hopping (and Carey's crash) makes it an unintentional concept album about the toll of relentless careerism."